ashki23/General-notes/README.md

 We can use LaTeX to write mathematical equations in Markdown.
 To write inline LaTeX formula use a sigle `$` before and after the equation and use a double `$` to display equations.

 # LaTeX
-A basic knowledge about LaTeX could let us to write mathematical equations in Markdown.
-You can find quick references to the most commonly used LaTeX syntax Markdown [here](https://ashki23.github.io/markdown-latex.html#latex_basics) and more extensive references at [LaTeX Wikibooks](https://en.wikibooks.org/wiki/LaTeX/Mathematics).
+A basic LaTeX knowledge let us to write mathematical equations in Markdown.
+You can find a quick reference to the most commonly used LaTeX syntax for Markdown in [here](https://ashki23.github.io/markdown-latex.html#latex_basics) and a more extensive reference at [LaTeX Wikibooks](https://en.wikibooks.org/wiki/LaTeX/Mathematics).

 ---
 Copyright 2018-2019, [Ashkan Mirzaee](https://ashki23.github.io/index.html) | Content is available under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) | Sourcecode licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)